c-jardine/stockr-hub/README.md

 The details panel of your raw materials and products show a history of stock changes, whether from manual changes or automatic updates from production runs.
 A graph is also available in case you want to see the fluctuations over time at a glance.

 ## Installation
 StockrHub uses PostgreSQL by default.
 This guide assumes you already have it installed, as well as node, npm, git, etc. You'll also need a database created for the project.
-We called ours ```stockr-hub```.
+I called mine ```stockr-hub```.

 <!-- omit from toc -->
 ### Clone the repository